iftechfoundation/ifarchive-testframe/README.md

 This repository agglomerates all (most) of the repos involved in running the [IF Archive][ifarch].
 It allows you to build a test-mode Archive as a Docker container.

+Note: I don't have the container published anywhere.
+This is meant for testing and development, not real-world use.

+Also note: The setup scripts could be simplified with Docker Compose.
+I'll get there.

 [ifarch]: https://ifarchive.org

 ## How does this differ from the real IF Archive?

+The real Archive is not built on Docker!
+Maybe it should be, but the current configuration was set up in 2017 and I didn't use Docker then.
+This setup is only for testing.

 The real Archive service is split across several subdomains: [ifarchive.org][ifarch], [search.ifarchive.org][if-search], [upload.ifarchive.org][if-upload], and so on.
 They all currently run on the same Linux instance; the subdomain split is just futureproofing.
 But it means that the pages have some absolute-URL links to each other.
 In test mode, we adjust (some of) those links to be server-relative.